 It is not unusual for brain tumor symptoms to change over time.
 Be sure to discuss any new symptoms or changes in existing symptoms with your doctor or nurse as soon as possible.

-Click here to recieve an ABTA Seizure First Aid Wall Cling.
+Click here to receive an ABTA Seizure First Aid Wall Cling.

 It is important to note that the information provided here is basic and does not take the place of an in-person assessment by a physician.
 If there is any question about the seriousness of seizures or any other symptom experienced, please contact your doctor.